zebrunner/carina/docs/automation/web.md

 	}
 	```

-* By Element *
+By Element

-	To use this strategy, you need to specify ui load marker.

 	```
+	//To use this strategy, you need to specify ui load marker.

 	@FindBy(id = "id")
 	private ExtendedWebElement element;